MicrosoftDocs/entra-docs/docs/verified-id/how-to-issuer-revoke.md

 # Revoke a Verifiable credential

-As part of the process of working with verifiable credentials, you have to issue credentials.
-Sometimes you also have to revoke them.
+As part of the process of working with verifiable credentials, you issue credentials, and sometimes, you need to revoke them.
 In this article, we review the `Status` property part of the verifiable credential specification.
 We also take a closer look at the revocation process, why we want to revoke credentials, and some data and privacy implications.

 ## Why revoke a verifiable credential?